According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

-Mark Zuckerberg, founder of Facebook, is known to be an aggressive, yet encouraging leader.
-He is always on the lookout for innovation, and delegates his staff to optimize his business’s growth.
+Mark Zuckerberg, the founder of Facebook, is known to be an aggressive, yet encouraging leader.
+He is always on the lookout for innovation and delegates his staff to optimize his business’s growth.

 Ratan Tata Leadership Traits

 Chairman of the Tata Group, Ratan Tata, is an inspiration to leaders across the world.
-He is hugely visionary but humble within this role.
+He is hugely visionary but humble in this role.
 He is famous for his quote ‘I don’t believe in making the right decision.
-I take decisions and make them right’ and spearheads his corporation as a great decision maker.
+I take decisions and make them right’ and spearheads his corporation as a great decision-maker.

 Steve Jobs Leadership Traits